json-schema-org/website/pages/blog/posts/stable-json-schema.md

 In a [previous post](./json-schema-joins-the-openjsf), we announced that we were no longer publishing our specifications through the IETF.
 At the time, the intent was to join the OpenJS Foundation, however for multiple reasons, the onboarding process was not able to be completed.
 As such, currently we are independent.
 In the future, we may again seek to join a foundation (we may even try OpenJS again), but for now, independence seems to be the best place for us.

-When we last published a specification, and we used the IETF's [Internet-Draft Publication Process](https://authors.ietf.org/en/rfc-publication-process).
+When we last published a specification, we used the IETF's [Internet-Draft Publication Process](https://authors.ietf.org/en/rfc-publication-process).
 This meant that our documents were required to retain the "draft" moniker, even though we considered them fully fledged and ready for use in production systems.
 Publishing independently, we're no longer bound by this requirement, however it does mean that we can no longer rely on the IETF document publishing infrastructure.
 We have to build our own.

 The foundation of our publication process is built on several ideals, and I'll cover the major ones in the next few sections.
 By focusing on these pillars, we can ensure a safe and easy upgrade path for our users as the specification continues to evolve.